ClintonYounge/Mobile-Tech-Financial-Digest/README.md

 To run tests, run the following command:

-Run the `npx run test` command in your console to run the tests.
+Run the `npm run test` command in your console to run the tests.

 ## 👥 Authors <a name="authors"></a>